Learwolf/TES3MP-0.8-Scripts/README.md

 _____________________________________________
 **defaultChatLocal.lua**
   - This script allows players to talk in local chat by default, and requires players to use `/global InsertMessageTextHere` to speak globally.
-  - `global` chat comimand is customizable.
+  - `global` chat command is customizable.

 _____________________________________________
 **drowningRebalance.lua**